DavidJohnGee/jnpr-automation-showcase/jti/README.md

 ## JTI (Juniper Telemetry Interface)

+This demo mainly focusses on the OpenConfig aspect of JTI and uses the JTIMon tool to demonstrate some simple capablities.
+Data delivered is via "universal key/value" pairs coded using GPB.

+When it comes to the 'junos specific' type of streaming telemetry, that is configured from Junos and streamed to a collector.

+## Build Instructions for OpenConfig JTI

 1. Install the [Junos OpenConfig](https://www.juniper.net/support/downloads/?p=openconfig#sw) package on the vMX
 2. Install the [Network Agent](https://www.juniper.net/support/downloads/?p=mx960#sw) package on the vMX

 These agents have to be compatible and should not be randomly installed.

-Grab the `JTIMon Go Client` to demonstrate the JTI.
+Grab the `JTIMon Go Client` to demonstrate the JTI with OpenConfig.

 ```bash
 go get github.com/golang/protobuf/proto